rocker-org/website/content/_index.md

 Or get started with an RStudio® instance:

 ```
-docker run --rm -p 8787:8787 rocker/rstudio
+docker run -e PASSWORD=yourpassword --rm -p 8787:8787 rocker/rstudio
 ```

 and point your browser to `localhost:8787`.
-Log in with user/password `rstudio/rstudio`.
+Log in with user/password `rstudio`/`yourpassword` (Please set your own password).

 For more information and further options, see the [use](/use) page.